Progress to Success with the Learning Radar

 How the Learning Radar Works:

 As you put your knowledge to the test and go through sessions in the Qbank, AMBOSS tracks which questions you got right or wrong.
-While the full results of your progress tracking can be viewed in your Personal Analysis, they can also be traced throughout Knowledge Library’s Learning Cards.
+While the full results of your progress tracking can be viewed in your Personal Analysis, they can also be traced throughout Knowledge Library’s Articles.
 You can see that by enabling the Learning Radar so that key knowledge points you missed in your sessions will be featured in red in each card’s text.

 For as long as the feature stays enabled, that same information will remain red in the card until you revisit that particular concept in the Qbank session.
 If you get that question right, the text will go back to black.